cupcake-recipes.com

 Preparation Steps

-• Press the crust mixture evenly into the bottom of the prepared baking pan.
+• Press the crumb mixture firmly into the bottom and about 1 inch up the sides of the prepared baking dish.

-• For the filling: In a separate bowl, whisk together eggs and sugar until well combined.
+• In a separate bowl, whisk together the egg yolks and sweetened condensed milk until well combined.

-• Pour the filling over the baked crust.
-Gently scatter the raspberries over the filling.
+• Pour the lemon raspberry filling evenly over the cooled graham cracker crust.

-• Bake for another 25-30 minutes, or until the filling is set and the edges are lightly golden.
+• Bake for 15 minutes, or until the filling is just set.

 Notes